f3d-app/f3d/CONTRIBUTING.md

 To contribute to F3D as a user, you can just use F3D and report any issues or feature ideas.
 Please open your own issue to share any issues or ideas you may have, and comment on any related issues.

-Also do not hesitate to join our [discord](https://discord.f3d.app) !
+Also, do not hesitate to join our [discord](https://discord.f3d.app) !

 ## How to get started with development